ibmmi/webmethods-helm-charts/apigateway/openshift/README.md

 ## API GW Setup on Openshift Environment

-Prerequisites
+ # Prerequisites

  [ECK / Elasticsearch](https://github.com/ibmmi/webmethods-helm-charts/blob/main/apigateway/helm/README.md#prerequisites)

-Technical Steps
+# Technical Steps
-    Openshift provides both an administration UI and the oc command line tool.
+    Openshift provides oc command line tool.
 This page describes the steps based on the command line tool.

-Create a new openshift project
+# Create a new openshift project
     oc new-project api-gw-01

-Create a service account api-gw-sa.
+# Create a service account api-gw-sa.
     oc create serviceaccount api-gw-sa

+# Service account permission
     Assign the permission to the service account api-gw-sa to use the built-in user of the image. ( Note: You must have OpenShift administrator privileges to perform this step)

     oc adm policy add-scc-to-user anyuid -z api-gw-sa

-Create regcred credentials inside project
+# Image Pull secrets

+    Setup Container resigtry image crdentials to download images inside the project.

-Following Changes are required to be done in values.xml file
+# Following Changes are required to be done in values.xml file

         serviceAccount:
             create: false